Pro-Moscow protesters seize arms, declare republic; Kiev fears invasion

 Lavrov told Kerry that constitutional reform was required to resolve the crisis.
 Russia says this would give Ukraine's regions more powers, as it believes the rights of ethnic Russians in Ukraine are being violated.

-In an article on the website of Britain's Guardian newspaper, Lavrov denied Russia was destabilizing Ukraine and accused the West of the "groundless whipping-up of tension".
+In an article on the website of Britain's Guardian newspaper, Lavrov denied Russia was destabilising Ukraine and accused the West of the "groundless whipping-up of tension".

 Separately, he warned authorities in Kiev against any use of force against pro-Russian demonstrators.